abdulw786/color-picker/README.md

 * For this activity, you'll be creating a "correct color" game.

-* The game should generate a random color string (ie, "green" or "blue") that is displayed in a random color.
+* The game generate a random color string (ie, "green" or "blue") that is displayed in a random color.
 We'll cause this the current color.

-* It should also generate a list of random color strings that are also displayed in random colors.
+* It also generate a list of random color strings that are also displayed in random colors.
 We'll call this the color list.

 * The user must click the *name* of the color in the color list that matches the *color* of the current color.